Charles0Yang/Chatbot/README.md

 Is it risky to touch a delivery?

+How long does coronavirus survive outside the body?

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.